 - Taste and add more salt or lemon, if needed.

 - Marinate the chicken pieces with ginger and garlic paste, chilli powder, pepper powder, slit green chilli, salt, turmeric, roasted curry powder and 2 tbsp of plain yoghurt

 - Add a few crushed garlic cloves, curry leaves and chopped onions and fry

-- Drop 1/2 tsp of red chili powder and a few drops of turmeric into the oil and fry
+- Drop 1/2 tsp of red chilli powder and a few drops of turmeric into the oil and fry

 - Now drop all the chicken and fry a few minutes until well coated

 - Cover, lower the flame and let the chicken cook for 5 mins

 - Add warm water and inch above the chicken, cover and cook